-During the period of 2011 through 2014, the CDC estimates that over 50% of Americans took at least one prescription drug in the last 30 days, while 23% took three or more (1).
+During the period of 2015 through 2018, the CDC estimates that close to 50% of Americans took at least one prescription drug in the last 30 days, while 24% took three or more (1).

 Why Drugs Aren’t The Answer

-When we focus on holistic modalities of healing, we cure the root cause instead of covering it up with a drug, which in reality, will create a multitude of other side effects which could themselves create other problems in the body.
+Taking prescription medications long-term may just create a multitude of other side effects which could themselves create other problems in the body.
 With drug use also comes the risk of addiction.
-Abuse of prescription drugs has been steadily increasing in the United States, such as the current opioid addictions of OxyContin, Percocet, Vicodin, Fentanyl and generic equivalents.
+Abuse of prescription drugs has been steadily increasing in the United States, such as the current opioid addictions of OxyContin, Percocet, Vicodin, Fentanyl, and generic equivalents.

-Using prescription drugs over a long period of time also puts you at risk of developing nutrient deficiencies, and destroys the healthy bacteria in our gut and digestive tract.
+Using prescription drugs over a long period of time also puts you at risk of developing nutrient deficiencies, and destroys the healthy bacteria in your gut and digestive tract.
 As people become more and more dependent on prescription drugs, they eventually find themselves on drugs to treat the symptoms of other drugs, which leads to a nasty cycle of drug abuse.

-The most frequently prescribed therapeutic drugs today are anti-depressants, pain-killers and anti-hyperlipidemic agents (like cholesterol medications).
+The most frequently prescribed therapeutic drugs today are anti-depressants, painkillers, and anti-hyperlipidemic agents (like cholesterol medications).

 You have a higher risk of dying from a preventable adverse drug reaction than you do of dying from cardiovascular disease, lung cancer, breast cancer, or diabetes (2).
 Those stats are more frightening than anything, given so many people trust that the drugs they take won’t kill them.

 If your issue can be remediated by a lifestyle or diet change, seek out a naturopath or other holistic health coach, as they’ll have the best tips and suggestions for getting your life back on track.

 3. Proton Pump Inhibitors (PPI’s)

 These drugs are most commonly prescribed for acid reflux.
-Their brands include familiar names like Nexium, Prevacid and Prilosec.
-These drugs have been associated with higher risks of dementia, kidney disease and heart attacks.
+Their brands include familiar names like Nexium, Prevacid, and Prilosec.
+These drugs have been associated with higher risks of dementia, kidney disease, and heart attacks.
 They can also cause chronic constipation, low magnesium levels, and increase the risk of bone fractures (4).

-According to the CDC, 1 in 10 Americans over the age of 12 take antidepressants (5), with 60% of those people having taken antidepressants for more than two years in a row.
-Prozac, Zoloft, Paxil, Luvox, Celexa and Lexapro are among the world’s most widely prescribed anti-depressant medications, targeting our serotonin receptors and making us think we are happier than we really are.
+According to the CDC, 1 in 10 Americans over the age of 12 take anti-depressants (5), with 60% of those people having taken antidepressants for more than two years in a row.
+Prozac, Zoloft, Paxil, Luvox, Celexa, and Lexapro are among the world’s most widely prescribed anti-depressant medications, targeting our serotonin receptors and making us think we are happier than we really are.

-Unfortunately, the side effects of antidepressants are numerous.
-They include things like weight gain, low libido, constipation, sleeping issues, nausea, irritability and anxiety.
-Even worse, children and adolescents taking antidepressants are at risk of having suicidal thoughts.
+Unfortunately, the side effects of anti-depressants are numerous.
+They include things like weight gain, low libido, constipation, sleeping issues, nausea, irritability, and anxiety.
+Even worse, children and adolescents taking anti-depressants are at risk of having suicidal thoughts.
 Not so nice.